smartdevicelink/sdl_evolution/proposals/0141-multiple-transports.md

 Tag Name           | Type     | Description
 -------------------|----------|------------
 tcpTransportConfig | document | (Optional) Specify information necessary to set up TCP transport.
 The document may include following optional key-value pairs:<br><br>"ipv4Address": value is a string representation of IP address that SDL Core is listening on.
 Example: "192.168.1.1"<br>"ipv6Address: value is a string representation of IPv6 address that SDL Core is listening on.
 Example: "fd12:3456:789a::1"<br>"tcpPort": value is a 32-bit integer representing the TCP port number that SDL Core is listening on.
+This value should be same as `TCPAdapterPort` in smartDeviceLink.ini file.
 Example: 12345<br><br>If neither "ipv4Address" nor "ipv6Address" is included, it indicates that the TCP transport becomes unavailable.

 Here is an example of a parameter included in Transport Config Update frame: